vermont42/ProgrammaticLayout/README.md

 // 0: Using the PL approach, controls within `UIView`s are properties of those `UIView`s.
 This particular `UIView` subclass has one control, a `UITableView`, and that gets defined and created here.

 // 1: This line shows the [DRY](http://deviq.com/don-t-repeat-yourself/) power of PL.

+### TODO

+Remove extraneous `import Foundation`s from starter project.

+Rename start app (but not repo) CatBreeds.